will1b/cashmere/README.md

 ### How to install this style

-* Name the Style anything you want, but something easy to recognise like *Cashmere* would be good.
+* Name the Style anything you want, but something easy to recognise like *Technicolour* would be good.
-* Paste the text from `cashmere.css` for the theme you use on the [releases page](https://github.com/pixeldesu/cashmere/releases) into the textbox.
+* Paste the text from `cashmere.css` for the theme you use on the [releases page](https://github.com/pixeldesu/technicolour/releases) into the textbox.

 #### Chrome